otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-otto-money-object.md

     format: otto:currency-code
     x-extensible-enum:
       - value: EUR
-        description: The currency code for Euro, the official currency of the eurozone.
+        description: The currency code for euro, the official currency of the eurozone.
 ```

 ## Example